guardian/pluto-storagetier/README.md

 Not every failure is a problem; some messages are expected to loop through a few retries before an external system has "caught up" (e.g. validating that a file exists in the archive storage).

-For this reason, we use ELK (Elasticseach-Logstash-Kibana) to  parse and warehouse the logs.
+For this reason, we use ELK (Elasticsearch-Logstash-Kibana) to  parse and warehouse the logs.
 Each log line has a format which is defined in a `resources/logback.xml` configuration file and looks like this:

 ```